puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 * **Reports Changes**

-   Report submission to the console no longer happens using `reports=https`.
+   Reports are no longer submitted to the console using `reports=https`.
 PE 3.2 changed the setting in `puppet.conf` to `reports=console`.
 This change works in the same way as the `node_terminus` changes described above.

 ### Upgrading Split Console and Custom PostgreSQL Databases

 When upgrading from 3.1 to 3.2, the console database tables are upgraded from 32-bit integers to 64-bit.
 This helps to avoid ID overflows in large databases.
 In order to migrate the database, the upgrader will temporarily require disc space equivalent to 20% more than the largest table in the console's database (by default, located here: `/opt/puppet/var/lib/pgsqul/9.2/console`).
 If the database is in this default location, on the same node as the console, the upgrader can successfully determine the amount of disc space needed and provide warnings if needed.
 However, there are certain circumstances in which the upgrader cannot make this determination automatically.
 Specifically, the installer cannot determine the disc space requirement if:

    1. The console database is installed on a different node than the console.
-   2. The console database is a custom instance, not the database installed byPE.
+   2. The console database is a custom instance, not the database installed by PE.

    In case 1, the installer can determine how much space is needed, but it will be up to the user to determine if sufficient free-space exists.
 In case 2, the installer is unable to obtain any information about the size or state of the database.